Victor9955/website2/public/content/Twice.md

             <li style="margin-bottom: 1.5rem;">
                 <div style="display: flex; flex-direction: column; gap: 10px;">
                     <div>
-                        <strong>Interface-based interaction system:</strong> General interface that can be used by any GameObject for gameplay interactions. (the value range from 0 to 1 acting as a lerp kind of mechanism)
+                        <strong>Interface-based interaction system:</strong> General interface that can be used by any GameObject for gameplay interactions. (the value range from 0 to 1 acting as a lerp kind of mechanism).
+I also made most of the interactions that use this interface such as pulling tabs, turning wheels and bumpers that launch the player.
                     </div>
                     <details style="margin: 10px 0; border: 1px solid #3d4450; border-radius: 4px;">
                         <summary style="cursor: pointer; padding: 4px; background-color: #2a2f3a; color: #fff;">